raffian/eagle-eye/README.md

 EagleEye
 =========
 A web-based diagnostics console for configuring lightweight tests on nodes and arbitrary application services.
-Health and availability info is displayed in real-time as it becomes avialable upon executing a test battery.

 #### Agentless Monitors
 EagleEye is 100% agentless.
-Use the console to configure lightweight tests for pretty much anything with a heartbeat: virtual nodes, web/app servers, databases, web services, even linux processes and file system resources.
+Simply use the console to configure lightweight tests for pretty much anything with a heartbeat: virtual nodes, web/app servers, databases, web services, even linux processes and file system resources.
 #####Supported Tests
 - Ping (native)
 - Http Get